StackTipsLab/custom-calendar-view/README.md

 # Custom-Calendar-View
 To use the CustomCalendarView in your application, you first need to add the library to your application.
-You can do this by either from Gradle, Maven or by directly downloading the source code form GitHub.
+You can do this by either from Gradle, Maven or by directly downloading the source code from GitHub.

-If you enjoy this library, don’t forget to follow me on Twitter [@npanigrahy](https://www.twitter.com/npanigrahy) or visit my [blog](https://stacktips.com/).
+If you enjoy this library, don’t forget to follow me on Twitter [@npanigrahy](https://www.twitter.com/askNilan) or visit my [blog](https://stacktips.com/).

 ## Features
-Currently it supports the following features:
+Currently, it supports the following features:
-* Next and previous month navigation
+* Next and previous month's navigation
-* Allow various customization including background color for day, week and title
+* Allow various customization including background colour for day, week and title
 * Set custom typeface using setCustomTypeFace() method.
-* Show hide next previous month overflow days
+* Show hide next previous month's overflow days
-* Set custom day options for start day of week.
-By default it is set to Calendar.SUNDAY
+* Set custom day options for the start day of the week.
+By default, it is set to Calendar.SUNDAY
-* Unlimited customizations for day of the month using custom Decorators.
+* Unlimited customizations for a day of the month using custom Decorators.
-* Allow you to handle event when user changes month and day selection.
+* Allow you to handle events when the user changes month and day selection.

 ![alt text][logo]